Seycove Secondary

 The NVSD Code of Conduct and School Expectations provide guidelines for student behaviour while under the jurisdiction of the school: during the school day, while travelling to and from school, and during any school-sponsored activity or event.
 It also extends to student behaviour off school property, outside of regular school hours, and online that may have a negative impact on the learning environment of the school, on the safety or learning of one or more students, or on the reputation of the school.
 Students are expected to conduct themselves in a manner that brings credit to themselves and to Seycove at all times.
 Students are subject to all the same expectations as if they were at school.

-This code of conduct reflects the expectations of the school community and is reviewed annually to monitor emerging situations that may contribute to school safety.
+This agreement reflects the expectations of the school community and is reviewed annually to monitor emerging situations that may contribute to school safety.
 Students, staff, and parents/guardians are required to know and understand the school rules, acceptable behaviors and the consequences for any misconduct.
 There are rising expectations for student behaviour as students become older, more mature and move through the grades.
 Students are expected to take responsibility for their actions and can expect increasingly significant consequences for any inappropriate behaviours as they get older.

-EACH STUDENT IS EXPECTED TO:
+EACH STUDENT IS EXPECTED LIVE INTO OUR SCHOOL VALUES.

 • Demonstrate positive attitudes and behaviour.